 Suddenly I realized that you can move around terabytes of data without ever downloading it.
 What would you use it for 🤔 Piracy of course 🏴☠️

 So I created a telegram bot that maintains a catalog of user sent songs any one can search through.
 All I had to do is maintain an index of artists, titles and file ids.

 It received some media hype and I was getting like 2000 new users a day for a week.
 I kept it running for some time then shut it down, because piracy is bad and chat UI is not that good for listening to music.
 You can still find the source code here.

 To solve the usability problems, I also made a web ui and player for the catalog, but it got shut down along with the bot.

 oil and canvas code and pixels

 Being a huge indie games fan I co-organized a cozy game jam where we had a lot of fun prototyping our ideas.

-Implementing lisp is a rite of passage of many developers.
+Implementing lisp is a rite of passage for many developers.
 Reading SICP inspired me to create mine.
-Learning how interpreters, compilers and machines work was an amazing challenge.
+Learning how interpreters, compilers and machines work was an amazing experience.
 To this day, SICP is my #1 recommendation for people trying to understand programming.